pedropb/machine-learning-nanodegree/classes/welcome-to-the-nano-degree/notes/what-is-machine-learning.md

 3. we calculate the distances of the remaining points to each line
 4. then we evaluate the minimal distances and select the line that has the largest minimal distance

 To maximize the minimal distance we use gradient descent.
+The name Support Vector Machine is because the points close to the lines are called the "support".

 Example:
 ![Example](../images/support-vector-machines.png "Example")